macster110/PAMGuard_DeepLearningSegmenter/README.md

 An example of OrcaSpot working on some simulated data and explanations of the various GUI components.
 Here the output from the algorithm is being sent to a beam former which provides a bearing to the detected Orca call.

 ## Installing the Plugin
 Installing the PAMGuard plugin is straightforward and detailed on the [PAMGuard website](https://www.pamguard.org/66_CreatingExternalPlug-ins.html).
-The jar file is located in the resources folder.
+The jar file is located in the resources folder (currently not available).

 ## Deep Learning Models
 ### OrcaSpot